onlineSem/GW2-scribbles-word-list/README.md

-# Pictionary word list for Guild Wars 2
+# Scribbles word list for Guild Wars 2
 _A project for fun guild evenings._

 <img src="misc/fractal_boss.PNG" width="200" alt="Great fun, as you can see." /><img src="misc/glenna.png" width="200" alt="Mouse art, best art." /><img src="misc/beetle.png" width="200" alt="Oh god, it was tough to find out this thing was a beetle." />